menco22/DLA_laboratories_mencucci/lab4/README.md

 # Adversarial Robustness and OOD Detection

-This project explores adversarial attacks, adversarial training, and out-of-distribution (OOD) detection techniques using CIFAR-10.
-The exercises are based on implementing Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD, reference), adversarial training, and the ODIN method.
+This notebook explores Out-of-Distribution (OOD) detection and model robustness to adversarial attacks, using various confidence scores, including ODIN.

 ---